-The last 32 in the Europa League play their first leg matches this evening and BetVictor Brand Ambassador Michael Owen is here to preview the best of the action.
+The last 32 in the football Europa League play their first leg matches this evening and BetVictor Brand Ambassador Michael Owen is here to preview the best of the action.

 Both teams to score